 In asymptomatic patients, serial testing may assist in identifying infected individuals and facilitate timely infection control practices.
-A negative test result does not rule out infection but repeat testing over two or three days may decrease the risks of false negative results.
+A negative test result does not rule out infection but repeat testing over two or three days may decrease the risk of false negative results.
 Additional clinical studies are underway to assess the performance of rapid antigen tests when used with serial testing.
 An initial negative test result should be the first of a minimum of two tests.
 An asymptomatic individual undergoing serial testing with two or more negative results may require ongoing serial testing or confirmatory testing, depending on patient history and potential exposures.
 An asymptomatic individual undergoing serial testing with one or more positive results indicates that SARS-CoV-2 antigen is present, but does not rule out coinfection with other pathogens.

-Additional confirmatory testing with a molecular test for negative results may be necessary if there is a high likelihood of COVID-19, such in an individual with a close contact with COVID-19 or with suspected exposure to COVID-19 or in communities with high prevalence of infection.
-Additional confirmatory testing with a molecular test for positive results may also be necessary, if there is a low likelihood of COVID-19, such as in individuals without known exposures to COVID-19 or residing in communities with low prevalence of infection.
-For additional recommendations regarding confirmation of antigen test results, please refer to the CDC's Interim Guidance for Antigen Testing for SARS-CoV-2 (see links provided in "Where can I go for updates and more information" section).
+Additional confirmatory testing with a molecular test for negative results may be necessary if there is a high likelihood of SARS-CoV-2 infection, such as, an individual with a close contact with COVID-19 or with suspected exposure to COVID-19 or in communities with high prevalence of infection.
+Additional confirmatory testing with a molecular test for positive results may also be necessary, if there is a low likelihood of SARS-CoV-2 infection, such as in individuals without known exposures to SARS-CoV-2 or residing in communities with low prevalence of infection.
+For additional recommendations regarding confirmation of antigen test results, please refer to the CDC's Interim Guidance for Antigen Testing for SARS-CoV-2 (see links provided in "Where can I go for updates and more information?"
+Updated: March 4, 2022 section).